 | Supplier | Target → Evaluating → Negotiating → Supplier |

 Go to Contacts and click Add Contact.
 You can also add contacts directly from a company’s detail page.
+Available fields include:- First name and Last name

 - Email address